 Imports$920B-23.1%15.8%

-Source: World Bank, World Development Indicators (2024).
-The World Bank’s headline nominal GDP for India in 2024 is $3.91T.
-The $3.99T figure above is derived from summing the expenditure-side components (also from World Bank WDI); the $80B gap reflects statistical adjustments and rounding in the source data.
+Source: World Bank, World Development Indicators (2024). $3.91T is the World Bank’s headline nominal GDP for India in 2024.
+Summing the expenditure-side components above yields approximately $3.99T; the ~$80B gap reflects statistical adjustments and rounding in the source data.
 Where figures conflict, the $3.91T headline is the primary reference.

 Key Economic Insights: India 2024